Leave It to Beaver: Syndication

 Reruns of the show became part of CBS affiliates' lineups in the mornings for several years.
 TBS aired the show for many years in the late 1980s.
 TV Land began airing it in July 1998, MeTV in May 2013, Antenna TV in May 2015 and FETV in August 2021.
-MeTV currently airs it weekdays at 8am & 8:30am ET and Sundays at 1pm & 1:30pm ET, while FETV airs it weekdays at 10:30am & 11:05am ET, every night at 2am & 2:35am ET and Sundays at 6:30am & 7:05am ET.
+MeTV currently airs it weekdays at 8am & 8:30am ET and Sundays at 1pm & 1:30pm ET, while FETV airs it weekdays at 10:30am & 11:05am ET, weekends at 2am & 2:35am ET and 9am & 9:35am ET.
 Today, NBCUniversal Television owns the syndication rights and all properties related to the series.

 Spinoffs

 A made-for-television reunion movie, Still the Beaver, appeared in 1983.
 The main original cast appeared, except for Beaumont, who had died the previous year.
 Ward Cleaver was still a presence, however: the film's story used numerous flashbacks to the original show, as it followed young-adult Beaver's struggle to reconcile divorce and newly minted single fatherhood, straining to cope with what his father might or might not have done, as he faces the possibility of his widowed mother selling their childhood home.
 June Cleaver is later elected to the Mayfield City Council.

 Its reception led to a new first-run, made-for-cable series, The New Leave It to Beaver (1984-1989), with Beaver and Lumpy Rutherford running Ward's old firm (where Lumpy's pompous, demanding father — played by Richard Deacon in the original series — had been the senior partner), Wally as a practicing attorney and expectant father, June having sold the old house to Beaver himself but living with him as a doting grandmother to Beaver's two young sons.
-Eddie Haskell runs his own contracting business and has a son, Freddie, who is every inch his father's son — right down to the dual-personality.
+Eddie Haskell runs his own contracting business and has a son, Freddie, who is just like his father, right down to the dual-personality.